Correspondent, Across Women's Lives

-Allison Herrera is a multimedia reporter and editor living in Minneapolis.
+Allison Herrera is a multimedia reporter living in Minneapolis.
 She's covered issues ranging from the environment to women in prison.
 Before joining PRI, Herrera worked in Oklahoma covering Native American communities for KOSU Radio.
 Her project Invisible Nations was part of AIR's Localore project Finding America.

 Conflict & Justice